its-lee/crony/README.md

 # crony
 A simple command line program for reporting on crontab job schedules in a provided datetime interval.

+Helpful in the following scenarios:
+- Determining which jobs should have been run during an outage to 'catch up' your system.
+- Forecasting which jobs will run when planning outage/events/other jobs.

 ![Screenshot](screenshots/main.png)

 ## Installation